 Fees and subscriptions

-A member/ Set shall pay annual membership dues of such amount as may be determined from time to time by the National Executive Council to the Association.
+A member shall pay annual membership dues of such amount as may be determined from time to time by the National Executive Council to the Association.

 Annual membership dues shall be paid through the Classes/ Sets no later than the month of July of any particular year.

+A member shall not be entitled to pay membership due until ten (10) years after graduation from the School.

 DISCIPLINE

-The Association, through the National Executive Council and/or Disciplinary Committee shall have the power to investigate reports of misconduct or fraud against members and if need be may apply necessary sanctions against erring members.
+The Association, through the National Executive Council and/or Disciplinary Committee shall have the power to investigate reports of misconduct against members and if need be may impose necessary sanctions against erring members.

 Disciplinary procedure shall be developed by the National Executive Council taking into consideration rules of natural justice and giving the Classes/ Sets and the Chapters roles to play in the discipline of members.